 - request compensation from the Colorado Crime Victim Services Funds or Victim Compensation Offices; or

 - apply for restitution from the Colorado criminal court.

 Does a Civil Lawsuit Require a Criminal Conviction?

 No. A criminal conviction is not required to file a civil lawsuit against a perpetrator of a crime.
 In fact, a person may even be found not guilty in the criminal court, and could still be sued successfully in civil court.

 Crime victims file certain types of civil lawsuits more often, including:

 Below, our Colorado personal injury attorneys address frequently asked questions about how to file a lawsuit as a crime victim and the injuries you may have suffered:

-- 1. What are the differences between a civil lawsuit and a criminal trial in Colorado?
+- 1. What is the difference between a civil and criminal trial in Colorado?

 - 2. What is the difference between civil damages and restitution?

 - 3. What types of crime can a victim sue for?